Wild Florida Photo

 Click on the thumbnail to open the full size photo.

 Click any of the thumbnails above to view the full sized photo in a lightbox.

 Once opened, click on the right or left side of the images to scroll through the other images above.

-Heliconius charitonius has a wingspan of over 8cm (about 3 inches).
+Heliconius charitonius has a wingspan of from 72mm to 100mm (about 3-4 inches).
 The forewings are long and narrow, jet black above with three yellow bands.
 The hindwings have one yellow band and a row of yellow spots.
 The undersides of the wings are paler, with red spots at the base.

 Date record last modified:

 Jan 27, 2019